KaviHShah/Intro-to-Python/README.md

 # Intro to Python
 # Part III Systems Biology, University of Cambridge

 author: Kavi Haria Shah

-date: 2024-10-08
+date: 2024-01-14

-This repository contains the materials for the Intro-to-Python course.
+This repository contains the materials for the Intro-to-Python course, originally run in October 2024.

 ## Overview